Shivani Nirupam launches her clothing Label | www.lokmattimes.com

 Shivani Nirupam launches her clothing Label

-Shivani Nirupam has recently launched her clothing label and it is an unapologetic take on contemporary and chic clothing, meticulously bound together in dreamy fabrics.
-During Shivani's journey of exploring different avenues, she realised her true calling was making clothes that finally lead to her creating a fashion label.
+New Delhi (India), October 10: Shivani Nirupam has recently launched her clothing label and it is an unapologetic take on contemporary and chic clothing, meticulously bound together in dreamy fabrics.
+During Shivani’s journey of exploring different avenues she realised her true calling was making clothes that finally lead to her creating a fashion label.

 The label is all set to launch second collection called ‘Bombay Girl- Ethnic Edit’ which is a festive collection of Modern-Indian pieces.
 Flowy fabrics with signature Shivani Nirupam prints on bright festive-ready shades to die for.
 The collection aims to cater to audience who loves culture, ethnic silhouettes yet would love to experiment and give hint of western touch to it.